ChNabil/Magnetometer_Vehicle-data/README.md

 Car will drive past couple of magnetometers.
 Interested in finding following information about the vehicle
 1. Speed of the vehicle
 2. Length of the vehicle
-3. Position of the engine of the vehicle
+3. Position of the engine in the vehicle
 4. Location of the vehicle when other calculations are done

 Microcontroller: